- Written by Ben Croucher & Peter Simmons

 Such mental fortitude is something Pritchard carries in abundance.
 Whether his 5'7" frame is too slight or he had 'nothing other players didn’t have,' the Zimbabwean born footballer has always had to defy those expectations.

-Now in his second season at Leyton Orient, and still earning a professional wage playing football, Pritchard is evidently winning all those battles.
+During his second season at Leyton Orient, and still earning a professional wage playing football, Pritchard was evidently winning all those battles.

 "When you're winning and confident, it's amazing.
 It's the best job in the world."

 "When it's not going well, it's tough.
 It tests you."

 "Only those who are strong enough to withstand that can forge a long career."